tal-zal/Pitch-web-app/README.md

-Web app that provides notes from a piano in the key of C.
+Web app that plays notes from a piano in the key of C.